dtg3/eye-validate/README.md

 * d = Move forwars in the dataset to the next fixation (equivalent to the Next Fixation Button).

-* 1, 2, 3 = Toggle the Adjusted, Nearest, and Original data checkboxes respectively
+* 1, 2 = Toggle Nearest and Original data checkboxes respectively

-* 4, 5 = Toggle show lines and show numbers checkboxes respectively
+* 3, 4 = Toggle show lines and show numbers checkboxes respectively

 * Mousewheel = Scroll the canvas vertically if necessary